 The next step is to add in the sugar.
 Start with the white granulated sugar and add it to the butter.
 I love these copper and wood measuring cups I found at Winners not long ago.
 They are just so damn pretty.

-The next ingredient is the brown sugar.
-You are going to want to make sure to pack it into the measuring cup.
+The next ingredient is brown sugar, you’re going to want to make sure to pack it into the measuring cup.
+Because you don’t want to skimp on the brown sugar…trust me.

 Now we need to start mixing all these goodies together.
 Usually, I just do it with my trusty wooden spoon.
 But then I remembered that I treated myself to this little retro Kitchen Aid hand mixer.